Preparing for Life’s What-Ifs Starts Here

 Explore the Books

-I help people prepare before life happens through better questions, practical systems, and meaningful conversations so they can make confident, values-aligned decisions and guide others when it matters most.
+I help people and professionals become financially ready before life happens through better questions, practical systems, meaningful conversations, and trusted resources, so they can make confident, values-aligned decisions and help others do the same.

 I believe that we are all responsible for our actions and have a responsibility to be educated.